 Google Display Network (GDN):

-Your ad will appear on YouTube, Blogger, Gmail, and millions of other websites on Google by choosing this option.
+By choosing this option, your ad will appear on YouTube, Blogger, Gmail, and millions of other websites on Google.

 Learn how the Google Display Network works.

 An ad from your Google Adwords Campaign can appear on the Google search engine result page when you look for the product or service.